 There were some clouds in the sky which helped cool the searing sun, creating a beautiful summers day.
 Anna arrived on a magnificent horse, led by her father, followed by her bridesmaids and fur-baby, Macy.

 It's often a funny part in the movie.

 The couple have just said their vows and the officiant asks for the rings.
 The best man pats down his suit, looks shocked and confused when he realises he doesn't have them.
 Everyone scurries around looking until a substitute (like a coke can tab or cheezel) is found last minute to replace the ring.
-Everyone is received and go on to live happily ever after.

 The story of Jonathon and Nadine's morning intimate garden wedding, Timaru